 What is Remote Desktop Protocol?

-RDP, or Remote Desktop Protocol allows you to remotely access a desktop computer.
-As the remote user, you can open and edit any files from your desktop even when you’re not in the proximity of your computer.
+RDP, or Remote Desktop Protocol, allows you to remotely access a desktop computer.
+As a remote user, you can open and edit any files from your desktop even when you’re not in the proximity of your computer.
 RDP was originally configured by Microsoft, and can be accessed via the Remote Desktop Connection function on any Windows OS.

 With this logic, an RDP can be used to access a VPS in a similar way to accessing a physical computer elsewhere.